brunobcfum/hexoblog/README.md

 This should be used together with docker-compose.

-Create the volume folders and run: docker-compose -d up
+Create the volume folder and run: mkdir blog docker-compose -d up